What happens if I miss my flight to Kathmandu?

 Before you arrive, your leader will already be at the destination waiting for you, making sure everything is ready for the great adventure awaiting!
 During the trip, your tour leader will always be available to assist you during the trip, to get you to meet people and local habits, organising activities and accompanying you during the tour.

-Each programme is bespoke and designed by the tour leader based on her experiences in the country.
-Sometimes, the plan can be adapted last minute, due to unforeseen events that may occur during it, and your tour leader is key to these occurrences, making sure everything runs smoothly!
+Each programme is bespoke, and designed by the tour leader based on her experiences in the country.
+Sometimes, the programme can be adapted last minute, due to unforeseen events that may occur.
+Your tour leader is prepared for such occurrences, so she will make sure everything runs smoothly!

 Should I tell if I have any physical restrictions or any chronicle diseases?

-Yes, it is essential that you let us know promptly of any physical restrictions, medical care, special diets or other inconveniences you may have, that could affect your comfort and well-being while travelling, as well as the groups.
-We will do everything so that these conditions won’t be an issue during our travel, adapting (when necessary) so that you and the rest of the group enjoy this trip to the max!
+Yes, it is essential that you let us know in a timely manner of any physical restrictions, medical care, special diets or other inconveniences you may have, that could affect your comfort and well-being while traveling, as well as the groups.
+We will do everything so that these conditions won’t be an issue during our travel, adapting (when necessary) so that you and the rest of the group enjoy this trip to the fullest!

 How long will we be on the road?

 The Mongolian tour is 14 days long, and on most of these days we will have long drives through the endless Mongolian steppes, many times off-road.
 For security reasons, these travels are always during daytime – we will however take several stops along the way, for meals, points of interest, and sightseeing.

 How much time will we spend at the beach?

 We can have up to two beach days, weather conditioned!